Payne Stewart: Early life

 Stewart had four runner-up finishes on the PGA Tour in 1986.
-Despite not winning a tournament that year, he had the most top-10 finishes of any player on the PGA Tour in 1986, finishing inside the top-10 sixteen times.
+Despite not winning a tournament that year, he had the most top-10 finishes of any player on the PGA Tour, finishing inside the top-10 sixteen times.

-Stewart won the Hertz Bay Hill Classic in Orlando, Florida in 1987, shooting a third round of 63 and a final round of 65 to beat South African David Frost by three shots.
-The tournament was a two-man duel in the final round, as Frost finished eight shots ahead of the third-place finisher Dan Pohl.
+Another runner-up finish came in early 1987 at the AT&T at Pebble Beach, after leading by two shots after 54 holes.
+Six weeks later, Stewart won the Hertz Bay Hill Classic in Orlando, Florida, shooting a third round of 63 and a final round of 65 to beat South African David Frost by three shots.
+It was a two-man duel in the final round, as Frost finished eight shots ahead of the third-place finisher Dan Pohl.
 Stewart's victory was a memorable one to him as it came on his home course.
 His house was situated adjacent to the 12th tee of the Bay Hill Club course in Orlando, Florida.
 Stewart's cumulative tournament score of 264 is, to date, still a record for the lowest aggregate score over 72 holes in the event, which later became known as the "Arnold Palmer Invitational" held at the same Bay Hill venue.

-After his 1987 victory at Bay Hill, Stewart donated his $108,000 prize money to a Florida hospital in memory of his father, who died of cancer in 1985.
+Stewart donated his $108,000 winner's share to a Florida hospital in memory of his father, who died of cancer in 1985.

 Stewart had two runner-up finishes on the PGA Tour in 1988, at The Honda Classic and the Provident Classic.